Reflections on Photographing Trauma

-Greg Marinovich, Susan Barron and Angela Yang on documenting conflict and its aftermath
+A COM lecturer, an alum, and a student on documenting conflict and its aftermath

-Three members of the COM community—a war photographer, an artist and a student journalist—discuss their experiences reporting on traumatic events, and share some of the powerful, sometimes disturbing, photos they took.
+Three members of the College of Communication community—a war photographer, an artist, and a student journalist—discuss their experiences reporting on traumatic events, and share some of the powerful, sometimes disturbing, photos they took.

 There’s a duality to photography, Marinovich says.
 “You have these defining moments that are true in the moment—but are they true to the bigger story?”

 A good photo challenges the viewer to think—and to learn more.

 Ut’s photo, for example, captured the brutality of the Vietnam War.
 Only when you read about the incident, though, do you learn that the napalm was dropped accidentally on a non-Vietcong village.
 In early 1990s South Africa, news reports often portrayed violent outbreaks as ethnic clashes, but the truth was far more complex.
 Investigations later revealed that white authorities and law enforcement not only helped organize attacks, but sometimes participated in blackface.
 And some perpetrators weren’t Black South Africans, as viewers of a photo might assume, but mercenaries from nearby countries hired to create unrest.

 “More complex photography, more ambiguous photography, can lead you to draw your own conclusions,” Marinovich says.
 “I prefer that.
 I think being certain of facts and truth and what’s happening just means you don’t know enough.”
 That is to say, a good photo challenges the viewer to think—and to learn more.